 Once my group has arrived at our campsite we all unload boats, and then some set up tents while others collect firewood.
 Once camp is in good shape, I change into my site clothing (weather permitting).
 With each canoe trip you do you’ll learn more about what you like best.
 This is typically what I wear:

-Dry Shoes: Tevas or similar are popular because they dry quickly if you accidentally get them wet, they’re easy to put on and take off, and you can wear wool socks underneath.
+Dry Shoes: Tevas are popular because they dry quickly if you accidentally get them wet, they’re easy to put on and take off, and you can wear wool socks underneath.

 Fleece and (Synthetic) Down: I like fleece because it’s warm and dries quickly, so I bring a pair fleece pants.
 I also have a little puffy down jacket I like to wear.
 I typically only wear it at site because I don’t want it to get wet if I were to fall into the water.
 If you’re new to camping or going on a short trip, you don’t need expensive, technical fleece or down.
 For fleece (both tops and bottoms), I typically buy unknown brands, on clearance or second hand.
 Just check the label so you know the actual material blend.
 For puffy jackets, a simple synthetic down jacket from MEC is great and not expensive.
 If you are tight for cash though, you can also find it second hand or clearance or just use a fleece sweater.